 Students at Lee University in Cleveland can minor or major in digital media studies through the Communication Arts Department, which has ten faculty members.
 Digital Media students have access to 11 computer labs and over 450 computers.

 The B.A. and B.S. programs have identical requirements, except that the B.S. requires fewer general education credits and additional elective courses.
 Digital Media students complete specialty area courses, which include TV and audio production, broadcast writing and journalism, law, management, media research, speech, and social media.
 They can fulfill elective requirements through a special program in Los Angeles or take courses on topics such as web design, digital photography, international media or the history of film.
 An internship and a practicum are also required.
 All students must also meet religion course requirements.

 Lincoln Memorial University in Harrogate was founded in 1897 as a memorial to President Abraham Lincoln.
 The university has average class sizes of 14 and offers a bachelor's program in media communications that covers both the theory and practice of broadcasting through courses in audio and video production, editing, post-production, multimedia and sports.
 Broadcasting students can choose to focus on either media production or media performance.

-Coursework in the journalism program includes 21 core credits in communications, covering topics like communication law and ethics, writing, storytelling, persuasion and intercultural communication.
-Students take 39 credits of courses within their major, covering broadcasting, new media, news reporting, radio and news programming and production.
+Coursework in the journalism program includes 21 core credits in communications, covering topics like communication law and ethics, writing, storytelling, persuasion, and intercultural communication.
+Students take 39 credits of courses within their major, covering broadcasting, news media, news reporting, radio and news programming and production.
 By the end of the program, students complete an internship, a practicum and a capstone project.

 Middle Tennessee State University